 Piazza della Repubblica The vintage carousel on this car-free, cafe-framed square in the historic centre never stops turning and is enchanting for all ages.

 Gairdino di Boboli Fantastic statues, hidden paths, secret alleys, shell-decorated grottoes and bags of open green space to run around in.

 Parco della Cascine Open-air swimming pool and toddler-friendly playgrounds; a grassy footpath snakes along the banks of the Arno to the park from the city centre.

 Florence, being the arty city it is, encourages children to discover its astonishing artistic heritage with engaging themed tours and workshops for children aged from four years upwards.

 Museums Some imaginative and compelling family tours and hands-on art ateliers are organised by Firenze Musei at Palazzo Vecchio, Museo Novecento and Basilica di Santa Maria Novella.
 Palazzo Strozzi organises monthly family weekend activities, and out of town in Fiesole, the Museo Primo Conti hosts occasional art workshops for children.

-Private tours For a private tour with children, contact professional licensed guide Molly Mcllwrath (http://letterartemente.com) who leads family tours and organises creative art workshops for kids, which parents can also participate in.
-Her hands-on workshops range from calligraphy and frescoes to the art of mosaics, bookmaking, sketching and creating Arcimboldo-inspired self-portraits in vegetables and fruits.
+Private tours For a private tour with children, contact professional licensed guide Molly Mcllwrath (www.letterartemente.com), who leads family tours and organises creative art workshops for kids, which parents can also participate in.
+Her hands-on workshops range from calligraphy and frescoes to the art of mosaics, bookmaking and sketching.
 Many of Molly's city tours wind up in a local artisan workshop in the Oltrarno.